-• Acknowledge her smoking and ask how she feels about it "Okay, I understand that you're smoking.
-Would it be OK if we talked about more about your smoking?"
+Acknowledge her smoking and ask how she feels about it.

+"Okay, I understand that you're smoking.
+Would it be OK if we talked more about your smoking?"
 (Acknowledge her response.)

-If no: Thank her, give her the toll-free number for the Quit Line, and end the call) If yes: Ask about the pros and cons of smoking I'm wondering, what do you feel your smoking is doing for you?"
+- " If no: Thank her, give her the toll-free number for the Quit Line, and end the call. - " If yes: Ask about the pros and cons of smoking.

+I'm wondering, what do you feel your smoking is doing for you?"

 (Record what she says; probe for more: "Anything else?")

 "What concerns you about your smoking?
 What worries you about it?"

-(Record what she says; probe for more; repeat lists of pros and cons back to her) • Assess her plans "So, what would you like to do about your smoking?"
-If she wants to cut down, skip to pg.
-8: Wanting to Cut Down Section.
+(Record what she says; probe for more; repeat lists of pros and cons back to her.)

+"So, what would you like to do about your smoking?"

-If she is interested in quitting, skip to Wants to Quit Section below.
+- " If she wants to cut down, skip to Wanting to Cut Down section. - " If she is interested in quitting, skip to Wants to Quit section below.

-If she is not interested in quitting or cutting down, "I understand that you might not be interested in quitting or even cutting down right now.
+If she is not interested in quitting or cutting down: "I understand that you might not be interested in quitting or even cutting down right now.
 But, I was wondering if you have heard about the ways being exposed to cigarette smoke can harm you and your baby now and once he or she is born?"

-If "yes", ask her to tell you about what she's heard and if accurate, reinforce this information and if inaccurate, clarify and let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-If "no", share with her know at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum" "Now that you know about these dangers would you like to think about ways to keep cigarette smoke away from your baby?
-If yes: Can you think of any things you could plan to do now that would help keep cigarette smoke away from your baby once you bring your baby home? - Discuss ideas she may have. - If she has no ideas: One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house and car.
+" If "yes," ask her to tell you about what she's heard and, if accurate, reinforce this information;

+if inaccurate, clarify and let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.")

+" If "no," share with her at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.")

+"Now that you know about these dangers would you like to think about ways to keep cigarette smoke away from your baby?"

+- If yes: Can you think of any things you could plan to do now that would help keep cigarette smoke away from your baby once you bring your baby home?

+- If she has no ideas: One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house and car.
 Could you tell me about any rules you may have about smoking in your house and car?"
-Probe to find out if: